iu-data-science-python-i590-Group1/final-project-team-python-byte/README.md

 1. Project setup on GITHUB with all required folder structure
 2. Added Folder structure with Code and Data
 3. Added 'BreastCancerWisconsin.csv' file in data folder
-4. Added main file 'FinalAssignment-Phase1.ipynb' file
+4. Added main file 'FinalAssignment-Phase1.ipynb' in code folder
 5. Implemented solution for phase 1 assignment as per instruction added markup
 6. Merged my branch 'final-project-phase-1-sacshar' to master and verify that code is running successffully